The Chux Trux Story

 The three of us continued to grow the business and in 1993 we added a sales person/receiver and another installer.
-We grew steadily and in August of 1995 moved to our current Independence location in Gasoline Alley.
-The business continued to grow and in December of 1999 we opened our first satellite store in Overland Park, Kansas.
-About the same time we acquired a camper shell store called Pickup Palace which gave us the A.R.E. line and put us in the cap business.
+In August of 1995 we moved to our current Independence location in the Gasoline Alley shopping center.
+With continued momentum, in December of 1999 we opened our first satellite store in Overland Park, Kansas.
+Around the same time we acquired a camper shell store, Pickup Palace, which gave us the A.R.E. line and put us in the truck cap business.
 We ran Pickup Palace for a few years before consolidating it with our Independence store.
-We opened Chux in Olathe, Kansas in July of 2002 and Chux North opened in July of 2005.
-The need to spray our own liners drove us to acquire a competitor, Trucks First, in May of 2006.
+We opened Chux in Olathe, Kansas in July of 2002 and Chux North in July of 2005.
+And with the need to spray our own liners, we acquired a competitor, Trucks First, in May of 2006.

 Today, we have grown to multiple locations with over three dozen employees, including a commercial division selling B2B (business to business) - from car dealers, to contractors, to municipalities, and more.
 From that first bug shield sale to our now talented team of industry experts - What a ride it has been!